-Current position Next stage Timing of next stage Child and family care Identify locations for childcare centres As part of detailed planning and Option currently under consideration: childcare centres subdivision for each 1.
+Current position Next stage Timing of next stage Child and family care " Identify locations for childcare centres " As part of detailed Option currently under consideration: crilideale certiles planning and subdivision for each 1.
 Private sector undertakes functions neighbourhood within West Belconnen Commentary: A number of different forms of childcare and activities for young children are generally provided in a community, including long daycare, family daycare, pre-school, occasional care and playgroups.
 Additionally, services to support families with young children may be provided.
 The provision of childcare has changed substantially in recent years, associated with shifts in government regulation and funding policy, such that the private sector is now the provider of the majority of childcare centres in Australia.
 As such, the provision of childcare in most new developments is commonly now largely left to market forces, once need can be demonstrated.
 Locations for childcare centres will be identified as part of the planning and design process for each neighbourhood within West Belconnen.
 Locations close to other community and commercial uses, with good transport access, will be preferred as part of this design process.

 Current position Next stage Timing of next stage Health services Option currently under consideration: 1.
 Function formally undertaken in NSW by NSW Government and in ACT by ACT Government, but with residents of NSW able to access services in the ACT Commentary: ACT public hospitals accept all patients, regardless of residency.
-There is currently no signed agreement between the ACT and NSW Governments regarding cost allocation, though negotiations are occurring.
-The current MOU for ACT-NSW Regional Collaboration contains a priority action relating to integrated service provisions, which will initially focus on the health and education sectors and which will: " support discussions about where future services should be located " identify appropriate sequencing of strategic infrastructure " examine cost sharing arrangements.
-Review the status of cross jurisdictional arrangements and liaise with relevant planning and operational agencies Two to five years prior to homes being built and occupied on the NSW lands
+There is currently no signed agreement between the ACT and NSW Governments regarding cost allocation, though negotiations are occurring. " Review the status of cross jurisdictional arrangements and liaise with relevant planning and operational agencies " Two to five years prior to homes being built and occupied on the NSW lands The current MOU for ACT-NSW Regional Collaboration contains a priority action relating to integrated service provisions, which will initially focus on the health and education sectors and which will: " support discussions about where future services should be located " identify appropriate sequencing of strategic infrastructure " examine cost sharing arrangements.